NoozAbooz/pbpt-survival/README.md

 Started Nov 2nd, 2022

 ## Season 11
+Started Jan 5th, 2023
 - Marked a new turning point for the server.
 As grief was not combatable, the server was modified to have it's world reset every week, with a backup uploaded right after.
+- New seasons would start every month